steemit/condenser/app/help/en/faq.md

 When users upvote or downvote posts, they are not adding or taking money away from the reward pool.
 They are only changing how the pool is allocated.
 The same amount of rewards will be paid out no matter what.

 Votes in Steem are stake-weighted.
-Therefore voters with more STEEM Power have a greater influence over the allocation than voters with less SP, but higher-staked "whale" votes do not increase rewards overall.
+Therefore voters with more STEEM Power have a greater influence over the allocation than voters with less SP, but higher-staked votes do not increase rewards overall.

 <a href="/faq.html#Table_of_Contents_Economics">^</a>
 <a class="anchor" name="Why_do_the_earnings_for_my_post_go_up_or_down"></a>